 Unfortunately, a review profile and great service doesn’t always add up to a mountain of perfect five star reviews overnight.
 In fact, that almost never happens.
 The unfortunate truth is that unless there’s something wrong, customers often won’t seek out opportunities to leave you a review, and that’s bad news if you’re trying to develop a positive online reputation.

 If you want positive reviews, chances are you’re going to have to ask for them.
-And while it may feel a little awkward asking customers what they think of you, the positive feedback happy customers will leave is incredibly valuable, showing potential customers that they can trust you with their business.
+And while it may feel a little awkward asking customers for reviews, the positive feedback happy customers will leave is incredibly valuable, showing potential customers that they can trust you with their business.

 - Ask for feedback right away: Reviews are the most positive immediately after your transaction, so it’s a good idea to request feedback right away.
 Don’t ask months after you’re done and your customer has forgotten details.
 Ask for reviews as soon as you can so that they can leave detailed positive feedback while they’re still excited about your business.